 - Conduct that disrupts the educational process of the University;

 - Any other just cause.

-A student who has been academically suspended from the University must apply for readmission through the Records Office.
+A student who has been academically suspended from the University must apply for readmission through the Office of the Registrar.
 Such students are eligible to apply for readmission after 12 calendar months following the suspension and after completing a minimum of 15 hours of academic credit with a CGPA of 2.50 or higher from an accredited institution.
 If the University readmits such students, they will be admitted with probationary status.